experimentalpolitics/immigration/material/design.md

 ## Pre-treatment measures

-### Block 1: Media consumption & trust in news
+### Block 1: Media usage & trust in news

 First we want to ask a few questions about your current media diet.

-Internet usage

-News exposure

-**[social_view]** *(show same response options for each)* How often do you view the following social media platforms: Facebook, Twitter, Instagram

-1) Several times a day
-2) About once a day
-3) 3 to 6 days a week
-4) 1 to 2 days a week
-5) Every few weeks
-6) Less often
-7) Never
-8) Don’t Know

-**[social_post]** *(show same response options for each)* How often do you post things on the following social media platforms: Facebook, Twitter, Instagram

-1) Several times a day
-2) About once a day
-3) 3 to 6 days a week
-4) 1 to 2 days a week
-5) Every few weeks
-6) Less often
-7) Never
-8) Don’t Know

-**[social_politics]** *(show same response options for each)* How often do you post things *about politics* on the following social media platforms: Facebook, Twitter, Instagram

-1) Several times a day
-2) About once a day
-3) 3 to 6 days a week
-4) 1 to 2 days a week
-5) Every few weeks
-6) Less often
-7) Never
-8) Don’t Know

 General trust in media

+Media usage - traditional sources

 Rank media sources in terms of how much you trust them

-### Block 2: Political attitudes & participation

-**[ideology]**
-Thinking about politics these days, how would you describe your own political viewpoint?

-1) Very liberal
-2) Liberal
-3) Slightly liberal
-4) Moderate
-5) Slightly conservative
-6) Conservative
-7) Very conservative
-8) Not sure

-**[party]**
-Generally speaking, do you think of yourself as a Republican, a Democrat, an independent, or other?e

-1) Republican
-2) Democrat
-3) Independent
-4) Other

-**[party_lean]** *(if other/independent is selected)*
-Do you think of yourself as CLOSER to the Republican Party or to the Democratic Party?

-1) Democratic Party
-2) Republican Party
-3) Neither Party

-**[party_strong]** *(if Republican or Democrat is selected)* Would you consider yourself a strong Republican/Democrat or a not very strong Republican/Democrat?

-1) Strong
-2) Not very strong

-Most important problem

-- give 10 options, choose 3

-Measure of racial threat? support for welfare?

-### Block 3: Exposure to immigrants

-G3.
-How would you describe the ethnic mix of your group of friends?
-Would you say your friends are mostly White, mostly black, mostly Hispanic, mostly Asian, a mix of people from different racial groups, or something else?

-1. Mostly white (Skip to G3b)
-2. Mostly black (Skip to G3b)
-3. Mostly Hispanic or Latino (Skip to G3b)
-4. Mostly Asian (Skip to G3b)
-5. A mix of people from different racial groups
-6. Something else (Skip to G3b)
-8. DON’T KNOW (Skip to G3b)
-9. REFUSED (Skip to G3b)

-G3a.
-Would that be mostly white and black, mostly white and Hispanic, mostly Hispanic and Black, or something else?

-1. Mostly white and black
-2. Mostly white and Hispanic
-3. Mostly black and Hispanic
-4. Something else.
-8. DON’T KNOW
-9. REFUSED
+**[social_view]** *(show same response options for each)* How often do you view content on the following social media platforms: Facebook, YouTube, Instagram, Twitter, Tumblr

+1. Several times a day
+2. About once a day
+3. 3 to 6 days a week
+4. 1 to 2 days a week
+5. Every few weeks
+6. Less often
+7. Never
+8. Don’t Know

+**[social_politics]** *(show same response options for each)* How often do you view content *about politics* on the following social media platforms: Facebook, Twitter, Instagram

+1. Several times a day
+2. About once a day
+3. 3 to 6 days a week
+4. 1 to 2 days a week
+5. Every few weeks
+6. Less often
+7. Never
+8. Don’t Know

+### Block 2: Social network and exposure to immigration

+Many people also receive news indirectly, e.g., by talking to neighbors, friends, or family members.
+Next, we want to ask you a few questions about your social network.

+How often do you talk about politics with friends and family

+Do they know a lot about politics and the news?

+In your day-to-day life, how frequently do you see Hispanic/Latino immigrants in your community?

+1. Never or almost never
+2. Less than once a month
+3. 1-3 times each month
+4. At least once a week
+5. Every day

+In your day-to-day life, how frequently do you have conversations with Hispanic/Latino immigrants?

+1. Never or almost never
+2. Less than once a month
+3. 1-3 times each month
+4. At least once a week
+5. Every day

+In your day-to-day life, how frequently do you hear Spanish spoken?

+1. Never or almost never
+2. Less than once a month
+3. 1-3 times each month
+4. At least once a week
+5. Every day

 G3b
 How would you describe the ethnic mix of your current neighborhood where you live?
 Would you say it is mostly White, mostly Black, mostly Hispanic, mostly Asian, A mix of people from different racial groups, or something else?

 1. Mostly white (Skip to G3.1)
 2. Mostly black (Skip to G3.1)
 3. Mostly Hispanic or Latino (Skip to G3.1)
 4. Mostly Asian (Skip to G3.1)
 5. A mix of people from different racial groups
 6. Something else (Skip to G3.1)
-8. DON’T KNOW (Skip to G3.1)
+7. DON’T KNOW (Skip to G3.1)
-9. REFUSED (Skip to G3.1)
+8. REFUSED (Skip to G3.1)

 G3c.
 Would that be mostly white and black, mostly white and Hispanic, mostly Hispanic and Black, or something else?